Our Thoughts

 Organic Practices

-At Red Fire Farm we believe that there is a better way to farm than the chemical status quo that has dominated the American landscape and food system during the last half century.
-We believe that by working with the natural rhythms of the soil, plants, people and microorganisms we can grow excellent tasting food without the environmental and health risks that can accompany chemical intensive farming practices.
-We practice Certified Organic Farming and maintain certification with the Baystate Organic Certifiers which is an accredited certifier of the USDA Organic Certification program.
-We believe that organic certification helps assure that we make good decisions about our farming practices.
+At Red Fire Farm we believe there is a better way to farm than the chemical status quo that has dominated the American landscape and food system during the last half century.
+We believe that by working with the natural rhythms of the soil, plants, people, and microorganisms we can grow excellent tasting food without the environmental and health risks that can accompany chemical intensive farming practices.
+We practice Certified Organic Farming and maintain certification with the Baystate Organic Certifiers, which is an accredited certifier of the USDA Organic Certification program.
+We believe organic certification helps assure that we make good decisions about our farming practices.
 We always seek to meet and exceed not only the letter of the organic farming rules, but also the intent.
-As organic farmers we never use chemical fertilizers, chemical pesticides or genetically modified plants.
-Instead we rely on things like compost, crop rotation and cover crops to keep our land and crops healthy and productive.
+As organic farmers we never use chemical fertilizers, chemical pesticides, or genetically modified plants.
+Instead, we rely on things like compost, crop rotation and cover crops to keep our land and crops healthy and productive.

 Farmland Preservation

-The importance of preserving our region’s best farmland relates directly back to the idea of our region being able to grow its own food.
+The importance of preserving our region’s best farmland relates back to the idea of our region being able to grow its own food.
 Without good land, farming is pretty much impossible.
-Farmland that is paved or made into suburban houses and lawns can not easily be returned back to a productive condition.
+Farmland that is paved or made into suburban houses and lawns can not easily be returned to a productive condition.
 We also think that farm land and open space contribute to the overall well being of any community.
-Farms and forests can be critical to preserving the purity of our water resources, they support wildlife and they provide places for hiking, biking and bird watching among other outdoor activities.
-We believe that every effort should be made to keep farm land from being developed, and also that mechanisms must be developed for making farm land affordable to new generations of farmers.
+Farms and forests can be critical to preserving the purity of our water resources, supporting wildlife, and providing places for hiking, biking and bird watching among other outdoor activities.
+We believe that every effort should be made to keep farmland from being developed, and also that mechanisms must be developed for making farm land affordable to new generations of farmers.

 Training New Generations of Farmers